 But things didn’t look great for the Gunners with just a minute remaining of the first half in the clash yesterday.
 By then the visitors had taken a surprise 2-0 lead with strikes from Christian Eriksen and a penalty from Harry Kane.
 The first goal came after home keeper Bernd Leno could only parry a drive in to the path of the onrushing Danish ace and he had the simplest of tasks to make it 1-0.

 Then Arsenal midfield schemer Granit Xhaka must have had a rush of blood to the head given that he lunged in and brought down Heung-min Son in the penalty area — and England forward Kane made no mistake from the resulting spot-kick.
-Pre match if you had gone to Betway88.com what odds would you have received on the score being 2 – 0 to the Lilywhites at this point in the match.
+Pre match if you had gone to a betting site what odds would you have received on the score being 2 – 0 to the Lilywhites at this point in the match.

 The Gunners had struggled to find their rhythm and seemed to lack a creative edge in the midfield with three workhorses in the shape of Xhaka, Mattéo Guendouzi and Lucas Torreira patrolling the middle of the park.
 But they managed to find their feet as the first half came to a close and when Lacazette fired in from close range they had something to take in to the interval with the score at 2-1.
 Emery’s take on the foul that led to the penalty: